NCCAM Social Media Comments Policy

 NCCAM Research Blog is a moderated blog.
 Comments will be reviewed before being posted.

 We recognize that the Internet is a 24/7 medium, and your comments are welcome at any time.
 However, given the need to manage federal resources, we intend to review and post comments from 9:00 a.m.–5:00 p.m.
 Monday through Friday except for on Federal holidays.
 We intend to review and post comments submitted at other times as soon as possible on the next business day.
+Comments will be accepted for one month after the blog is posted.

 We ask you to provide your name (or nickname) and e-mail address if you would like to post a blog comment.
 We will publish this name along with your comment to help keep the conversation flowing.
 We ask for your e-mail address so that we can contact you if necessary.
 Your e-mail address will NOT be published on the blog.
 Please do not include your email address in the text of the comment.